Website icon Xpert.Digital

 3. Predictive Maintenance

-4. Security and risk management
+4. Security and Risk Management

-The synergy between IoT and digital twins
+The synergy between IoT and Digital Twins

 1. Real-time data flow

-2. Big Data and Machine Learning
+2. Big Data and machine learning

-3. Optimization of resource consumption
+3. Optimizing resource consumption

 Challenges and future developments